arcus/Arcus_Labs_Orientation/arcus_orientation.md

 </div>

 When you use Git for version control, most actions (such as creating new commits or merging branches) do not require an internet connection, so they work exactly the same whether you have internet disabled or not.

-The exception is any actions that connect to a remote repository -- usually hosted on github.com (public GitHub) or github.research.chop.edu (CHOP's Enterprise GitHub) -- such as **cloning**, **pulling**, or **pushing**.
+The exception is any actions that connect to a remote repository, usually hosted on github.com (public GitHub) or github.research.chop.edu (CHOP's Enterprise GitHub), such as **cloning**, **pulling**, or **pushing**.

 #### Public GitHub vs. CHOP's Enterprise GitHub

-Because files hosted on CHOP's Enterprise GitHub (github.research.chop.edu) remain on CHOP's servers, we can set up a secure connection to repositories there even when you have internet disabled in your lab.
+Because files hosted on CHOP's Enterprise GitHub (github.research.chop.edu) remain on CHOP's servers, we can set up a secure connection to repositories there even when you have your lab in Internet Disabled Mode.
 That means you can clone, push, and pull to and from repositories on CHOP's Enterprise GitHub without having to enable internet in your Arcus Lab.

 For tips on connecting to CHOP's Enterprise GitHub from your Arcus Lab, see [Using Git and GitHub in your Arcus Lab](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/Arcus_Labs_Orientation/main/new_to_github.md#using-git-and-github-in-your-arcus-lab).